Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Rainwalker/Breeze-Catching Descent.md

 ## Special activation rules

-As long as the wielder isn’t !!dissonantwithRainwalker,thisEvocationawakensatnocost!! upon attuning to it.
+As long as the wielder isn’t dissonant with Rainwalker, this Evocation awakens at no cost upon attuning to it.

 ## Resonant